alexdo21/personal-website/src/assets/markdowns/mixtech.md

 # Technical Details

+## MixTech API

+MixTech API was refactored extensively and is modeled after hexagonal architecture.
+There are three main layers.
+Each layer has specific interfaces that other layers can interact with and specific domain POJO onjects it acts on.

+- API Layer
+    - Interfaced by controllers
+    - Acts on and returns RestResponse objects

+- Application Layer
+    - Interfaced by services
+    - Acts on domain model objects

+- Ports Layer (database and third-person APIs)
+    - JPA port
+        - Interfaced by daos
+        - Acts on entity objects
+    - Spotify port
+        - Interfaced by clients
+        - Acts on relevant objects from the Spotify API wrapper

+## MixTech UI

+Previously MixTech UI used higher class components.
+It has since been all converted to functional components with relevant useEffects to replace componentDidMount and componentWillUnmount, and useState to replace component states.
+Additionally, the redux implementation has been been changed from connect to useSelector and dispatch hooks.

 ## Resource Data

-It's important to first look at the core data that MixTech acts on.
+It's important to look at the core data that MixTech acts on.
 MixTech has four main resources:

 - **Matches** (either complete or incomplete) are pairs of songs that the user has decided goes well together.
 When a user adds a new match, it is known as an incomplete match.
 When a user decides to "pair" a match, that match will be considered a complete match.